carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 a look to the Symfony Service Container Component site in <http://symfony.com/doc/current/book/service_container.html>

-## Messaging Hexagon Edge
+## Domain Services and Notification Hexagon Edge

 Are we forgetting anything? "the author should be notified by email", yeah!
 That's true.
 Let's see in Listing 15 how we have updated the UseCase for doing the job.

+[Listing 15](listings/listing14.txt)

-As you realize, we have added a new parameter for passing a Service that will send the email to the author.
-This is the `port` in the "Ports and Adapters" naming.
+As you realize, we have added a new parameter for passing `AuthorNotifier` Service that will send the email to the author.
+This is the _port_ in the "Ports and Adapters" naming.
 We have also updated the business rules in the `execute` method.

-[Listing 15](listings/listing14.txt)
+Repositories are not the only objects that may access your infrastructure and should be decoupled using interfaces or abstract classes.
+Domain Services can too.
+When there is a behavior not clearly owned by just one Entity in your domain, you should create a Domain Service.
+A typical patter is to write an abstract Domain Service that has some concrete implementation and some other abstract methods that the _adapter_ will implement.

 As an exercise, define the implementation details for the AuthorNotifier abstract service.
-In this case, this service will have business rules implementation and everything related to the infrastructure will be abstract so you can add the _adapter_.
 Options are SwiftMailer o just plain `mail` calls.
 It's up to you.

+## Hexagonal Architecture

+.

 ## Let's recap